Court Order Enforcement

 If you are seeking to enforce a child support order, you may be able to have penalties imposed on the violating spouse, such as withholding, license suspension, wage garnishment, child support liens, or a finding of contempt.
 Moreover, a contempt charge is not limited to child support cases.
 It may also be brought for any type of court order that is consistently being violated.
 This type of charge is appropriate when a party does not comply with an order, despite a full awareness of its existence, and has the capability to meet its requirements.
 To find someone in contempt, the accusing party has the burden of establishing that a valid court order existed, the defendant had knowledge of the order, and the defendant deliberately disobeyed it.Consult an Orange County Lawyer During a Divorce Proceeding

 If you need to enforce a court order, it is vital to reach out to an Orange County divorce attorney who can protect your rights.
 At the Law Offices of David P. Schwarz, we have over 20 years of experience in this area of law and can put our knowledge to use in your case.
 We can represent people in Mission Viejo, Laguna Hills, San Clemente, Dana Point, Lake Forest, Huntington Beach, Costa Mesa, Fullerton, Yorba Linda, Orange, Irvine, and Newport Beach, as well as other communities.
-To seek guidance from a divorce or child custody attorney, call 949-735-9266 or contact us online for a free appointment.
+To seek guidance from a divorce or child custody attorney, call 949-735-9266 or contact us online for an appointment.